© All Rights Reserved dMeff

 © All Rights Reserved sfoshee

-Møns Klint (Cliffs of Møns) are impressive bright chalk cliffs stretching 6 km down the coast from Liselund.
-Some of these sheer cliffs are over a 120 m dropping drastically into the sea.
+Møns Klint (Cliffs of Møns) are impressive bright chalk cliffs stretching 6 kilometres down the coast from Liselund.
+Some of these sheer cliffs are over 120 metres high, dropping drastically into the sea.
 Møns is one of the most popular tourist destinations in Europe with hundreds of thousands of visitors a year.
 There are several great and clearly marked paths for hikers, riders and cyclists.

 Råbjerg Mile is a natural sand dune that is being allowed to do its thing.
 That means the sand dune is slowly moving north-easterly 18 m every year.
 As it travels across the land scape it is leaving behind a moist layer of sand that can be followed back to were it started over 300 years ago.
 The sand dune lies between Skagen and Frederikshavn.